 There are a few common albums that are often used for December Daily albums.
-The most commonly used 6 x 8.
-Also popular, are 3 x 8 or travellers notebook albums, but any size of album you prefer works great!
+The most commonly used is 6 x 8.
+Also popular are 3 x 8 or travellers notebook albums, but any size of album you prefer works great!

 In 2021, Ali Edwards introduced a new album measuring 10 x 8.
-Of course, you can always work in your larger album.
+Of course, you can always work on your larger album.